tdecker91/gowl/README.md

  }
 ```

+## Log levels
+Supported levels are debug, info, warn, error.
+Error will be printed to os.Stderr and everything else will be printed to os.Stdout

 ### Optional flags
 GOWL defaults can be overridden with command line flags.
 Here is an example of running GOWL on a different port with a different message format.
 `gowl -port=9990 -format="(%L): [%M]"`